 - Supply responds to prices.
 As demand accelerates and prices react, the industry is able to bring in new supply (for example, lithium) relatively quickly.
 In such cases, the technological transition follows the “expected” growth, where the commodity does not become a structural bottleneck, even if there is short-term volatility.

 - Demand accelerates, prices react strongly, and materials substitution kicks in.
 The industry is unable to bring in new supply fast enough and technological innovation leads to materials substitution within that application (for instance, cobalt after a price spike).
-In such cases, performance of the technology deployed may be compromised, with implications for overall needs, for example, lithium iron phosphate (LFP) batteries being less energy dense than NMC
+In such cases, performance of the technology deployed may be compromised, with implications for overall needs, for example, lithium iron phosphate (LFP) batteries being less energy dense than NMC7 batteries.

 - Demand accelerates, prices react strongly, and technology substitution kicks in.
 In this case, rather than materials substitution within the application, the end-user sector is forced to shift its technology mix.
 In such a scenario, a different bottleneck may emerge.
 For example, non-tellurium-based solar panels may have lower performance, which may lead to a shift toward more wind-generated power, adding pressure on neodymium.

 We have observed the second trajectory within the battery sector, where there are three very distinct phases in the feedback loop.
 Initially, batteries with a relatively high cobalt content were common.
 As adoption began to accelerate, and cobalt prices reached $100,000 per metric ton in 2018, batteries with cathodes containing more nickel started gaining share.
 This substitution was in the end seen as a win–win result for the industry, leading to lower battery costs and higher energy density.